 After this initial period, further symptoms can develop, especially if a person does not receive treatment.

-Symptoms of HIV in women can include:
+Symptoms of HIV in females can include:

 Symptoms may include: